-As in other parts of Mexico, people in Cozumel take their coffee seriously.
-There are several expert coffee purveyors on the island, all of which luckily also drip with charm and friendly service.
-Many local coffee specialists source their beans from various regions in Mexico, namely Chiapas and Oaxaca.
-There are also several Cozumel coffee shops who do their own roasting and finishing here on the island, and are into all the latest preparation techniques, from cold brew to cappuccino and more.
+There are lots of excellent coffee spots in Cozumel that drip with charm and friendly service.
+Many Cozumel coffee specialists source their beans from various regions within Mexico, namely Chiapas and Oaxaca.
+Some Cozumel coffee shops do their own roasting and work to set themselves apart with high-quality varietals and the latest techniques, from cold brews to coffee cocktails.

 To have a more local experience – and learn a thing or two about coffee beans, roasting, and finishing in the process – coffee fanatics should head straight to these local Cozumel coffee experts, listed below.

 Cozumel island does have Starbucks coffee.
 In fact, there are two locations, one right near the Cozumel ferry terminal, and the other one a few blocks south at the Punta Langosta cruise ship arrival mall.

 Die-hard Starbucks fans will be glad to know it’s here and available in Cozumel.
 The Ultramar fleet of Cozumel ferries also have mini-Starbucks counters on board now, and you’ll find several Starbucks in Playa del Carmen, as well.